seguin-util/team_seguin_demo1/steps_new2.md

-# Mission:  Build a node application with with a restful API
+# Mission:  Build a node application with a restful API

 # Note:  A problem we have to overcome has been the .bash_profile vs .bashrc on Macs.